steunix/passweaver-gui/docs/index.md

 ## Search

-In the "Search" page you can search items with a matching title or username.
+In the "Search" page you can search items with a matching title or username within all the folders you have access to.
 Just type a string to search for.

 ![Search page](assets/passweavergui-search.jpeg)

 ## Generator

 ![Generator page](assets/passweavergui-generator.jpeg)

+## One time secret

 ## Folders